A Few Songs by Johnny Mercer

 “One For My Baby” – Frank Sinatra

-Born in the heart of the South, Savannah, Georgia in 1909, he was one of America’s first and most famous performing songwriters.
+Born in the heart of the South, Savannah, Georgia on November 18, 1909, he was one of America’s first and most famous performing songwriters.
 His songs became famous as performed by others, but also as performed by Mercer himself.
 His lyrics were unique, reflecting the pastoral, sentimental South as opposed to the peopled avenues and towers of Manhattan so often portrayed in popular songs.
 “What [Mercer] brought to his music was a sense of the whole country,” said music producer Matt Pierson.
 “His lyrics were every bit as sophisticated as the Tin Pan Alley writers, but they were full of mountains and meadows, mists and forests.
 His songs were inclusive; they celebrated the heartland and the common man in a way that no one had since Stephen Foster.”

 Growing up, Mercer loved singing in the church choir, but was also interested in acting, a profession he decided to pursue after graduation from high school.
 In fact, it was because of one of his first failed

 pursuits at acting that he became a professional songwriter.
 Joining a local acting club, he went with them up north to New York, where he was instantly entranced by Broadway, and even won an acting competition.

 Returning home to Savannah, he saw that the Depression had eroded any plans his family had to send him to college, so he decided to return to New York.
 Though he couldn’t afford train fare, his determination led him to stowaway on a ship bound for New York harbor.
 Though he was eventually caught, he ultimately made it to his destination, and within days was trying out for a popular stage revue called Garrick Gaities.
 He auditioned with a song he wrote himself called “Out Of Breath, And Scared To Death Of You.”
 Much to his dismay, the producers loved the song but didn’t love him.